Disneyland Paris Tips and Tricks for First Timers (2025)

 Free FastPass at Disneyland Paris has been replaced with the paid service Disney Premier Access, which allows you to skip the lines on the most popular rides.

-You might consider it if you don’t want to get up early or are visiting at a very busy time.
+You might consider it if you don’t want to get up early, are visiting at a very busy time, or only have one day.
 You can purchase Premier Access in the app.

 You can pay per ride (called Disney Premier Access One)—from €5-18 and be allocated the next available time to ride.